Your Body Isn’t Failing You ~ Navigating Weight & Self-Care in Perimenopause

 2. Honour hunger and energy needs

 Menopausal bodies often require different rhythms of eating.
 Skipping meals or extending fasts can undermine energy, sleep, mood and metabolism.
-Trust that your hunger is not a mistake - it’s your body’s intelligent way of keeping you nourished.
+Trust that your hunger is not your enemy - it is your body’s intelligent way of keeping you nourished.

 3. Eat for satisfaction, not just function

-Yes, nutrition matters, but so does pleasure.
+Yes, nutrition matters - but so does pleasure.
 A nourishing diet includes foods that bring you joy, variety, and cultural or emotional meaning.
-Balanced eating is not about compensation (“I was ‘good’ today, so I can indulge tomorrow”) - it’s about consistency, eating enough and finding satisfaction in your eating experiences.
+Balanced eating is not about compensation (“I was ‘good’ today, so I can indulge tomorrow”) - it is about consistency, eating enough and finding satisfaction in your eating experiences.

 In turn, this can help protect against cycles of deprivation and overeating, reduce food preoccupation and support a more peaceful, attuned relationship with food.